cjcook41/Modematching/README.md

 The code requires 2 things in the working directory:
 1. Input file titled `infile` containing job control
 2. Directory titled `datafiles` containing all of the necessary data files for the job you're running.
 More on this in the **Input File** section.
+3. Run the following commands from a python3 interpreter:
+* `from modematch import main'
+* `main.RunJob()`

+### Elastic Properties
+Control of elastic calcualations is listed under the `\$acoustics` card. `Christoffel true` will correct raw frequencies using elastic constants and Christoffel matrices. `EC true` will evaluate the elastic constants on the fly using input stresses and strains.

+### Phase Diagrams
+For phase diagrams, add another polymorph name under the `\$crystals` card. **NOTE**: The names listed under here will need to be the prefix of the input data files! `\$P2atoms` and `\$P2volumes` will need to be specified as well, containing atomic information and cell volumes of the second polymorph specified.
+Volume dependent free energies are evaluated at a series of pressures (0 - 1 GPa) and temperatures (0 - 1000K), and third order polynomial fits are used to determine the transition temperature at some pressure (where relative thermodynamic stability inverts).
+"No tranition" will result in imaginary temperatures.

 ### Sample Input File
-`infile` is a sample input file for the alpha and beta polymorphs of resorcinol.
-This input file will perform the base normal mode shift, evaluate free energies at multiple volumes of an Alpha and Beta `xtal`, solve for Elastic Constants and correct acoustic modes, and finally perform the quasiharmonic approximation for thermal expansion and phase diagrams.
+`infile` is a sample input file for Phase I carbon dioxide.
+This input file will perform the base normal mode shift, evaluate free energies at multiple volumes of an Alpha `xtal`, evaluate the corrected acoustic modes using pre-calculated elastic constants, and finally perform the quasiharmonic approximation for thermal expansion.